 Awareness

 Typically, this stage involves many coarse-grained, widely spread marketing efforts.
 Examples include paid advertising, social media posts, and blog content.
-Since this is the very beginning of customer engagement, there is less information to do highly personalized outreach, although messaging can be tailored to broad demographics.
+Since this is the very beginning of customer engagement, there is less information available to orchestrate highly personalized outreach, although messaging can be tailored to broad demographics.

 AI solutions may also help plan new marketing initiatives by analyzing available customer behavior information to construct useful and relevant journey recommendations.